-Where a manse is not provided, the minimum comprehensive salary for each regional cost-of-living (COL) group uses federal government data that accounts for housing, maintenance, property tax and utilities, provincial taxes, and goods and services.
+The minimum comprehensive salary for each regional cost-of-living (COL) group uses federal government data that accounts for housing, maintenance, property tax and utilities, provincial taxes, and goods and services.
 Category indices are weighted based on the expenditure profile of a typical Canadian household as established by government data for the city, town, or rural community in which the community of faith is located.
 For more details, go to the Ministers' Salary Schedule and Cost of Living Groups page of the United Church website.

 The groups are available online.
 If the particular town/city/community is at the high end of the regional cost-of-living range, or the minister must rent and the cost of rent in the community of faith location is exceptionally high, consideration should be given to providing compensation above the minimum.
+When a regional cost of living assignment is on the cusp of the next group, the regional council may consider establishing the higher group as the minimum.